 We could all use a little stress relief, some fresh air and laughter at this point, those are the things that are at the heart of a biking vacation and they are all still happening and awaiting your arrival.
 Bike touring uniquely lends itself to a vacationing style that fits these times, small groups and big open spaces.
 Although we understand that traveling at this moment is not for everyone and is a personal decision, our goal is to minimize the risks where possible and make traveling as comfortable as possible.

-During 2020 we operated more than 50 tour departures in 10 states.
+During 2020 and 2021 we operated hundreds of tour departures across the USA.
 We thank everyone who trusted us to conduct these trips.
-Although quite challenging, and different, our travelers were happy with the modifications and safegaurds that we instituted to get us all traveling.
-Read the thoughts of some of those who traveled with us in 2020.
+Although quite challenging, and different, our travelers were happy with the modifications and safeguards that we instituted in 2020 to get us all traveling.
+In 2021, we remained flexible and updated and adjusted our protocols to reflect the current situation in each part of the USA at any given time.
+Read the thoughts of some of those who traveled with us in 2020 and 2021.

 We have been very busy implementing new procedures and protocols for how we conduct our tours, modifying our facilities and vehicles and setting expectations for those who adventure with us!
 Social Distancing, increased cleaning, and generally reducing opportunities for transmission.
-We can’t wait to see you (from a safe distance)!
+We can’t wait to see you on a bike tour with us!
 Read on for more details of the measures that we have put in place.

 Our New Normal